roshnipal2819/SQL-Agent-LangGraph/README.md

 - Interaction: Users can make requests, e.g., placing an order for a food item.
 - Visualization: Users can visualize their orders within Jupyter Notebook.
 - Order History: Users can retrieve and view their past orders.

-## Contributions & License

-Contributions are welcome.
-This project is licensed under the MIT License.
-See the `LICENSE.md` file for details.